 While Magento may be a good and stable system, there are times when you might need to make a few tweaks and adjustments.
 Sometimes issues arise that need to be taken care of to keep the site working properly.

 In this tutorial, I’m going to show you how to fix Magento issues that you may come across after building your website.
-Some of these are quite simple and really don’t take a lot of programming knowledge to address.
+Some of these are quite simple and don’t take a lot of programming knowledge to address.

 Configuring a New Domain Name in Magento

 What if you decide to change the domain name of your site to something more appropriate?
 In the past, many eCommerce owners decided to simplify the URL or make it more marketable for what they sell.
 In any case, you’ll need to configure Magento to work with the new name.

 Changing the Domain in Magento

 From Magento, select the Stores section and click “Configuration.”

 Click the “Web” tab on the left side of the screen.

 Click to expand the “Base URLs” options.

 Change the Base URL to reflect the new domain and click “Save Config.”
 For example, you would enter “http://www.ggexample.com.”